Reflective Practice in Israel/Palestine

 The course has been carefully engineered to support directly agents of change, peacemakers, and socially responsible small businesses.
 The student is immediately experiencing, participating in and observing a direct intervention in which the course itself is a device to aid the lives and livelihoods of poor change agents, both nonprofit and for profit, Palestinian and Jewish.
 In addition, the seminar and its experiences are fundamentally a dual narrative approach to understanding the reality on the ground.
 Every day of the seminar will involve study and field work on both sides of the border with Palestinians and Israeli Jews.
 The method of intervention is utterly new in its combination of nonprofit, for profit, social justice and conflict resolution, and begs for the evolution of theory and research from the students.

 Reflective Practice in Israel/Palestine is open to all Mason and non-Mason undergraduates, graduates, and PhD students as a 3 credit course and to non-students as a professional development seminar.
-Mason students can take the course as CONF 620, 695, or 385.
-Those who have taken 620 can receive credit for CONF 695 instead.
-(Other options may be available – check with your advisor or email firstname.lastname@example.org).
+Graduate student can take the course as CONF 620, or 695.
+Undergraduates will be registered for CONF 385 (other options may be available – check with your advisor or email firstname.lastname@example.org).